Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

 - Fiber lasers (1064 nm) are ideal for metals and engineering plastics.

-- CO₂ lasers (10,600 nm) are better suited to organic materials such as wood, paper, glass or some plastics.
+- CO2 lasers (10,600 nm) are better suited for organic materials such as wood, paper, glass, or some plastics.

-In addition to metals and plastics, coated surfaces, ceramics, foils and some composite materials can also be marked.
-The marking effects range from annealing marking and engraving to color change - depending on the material and parameter settings.
+In addition to metals and plastics, coated surfaces, ceramics, films, and some composite materials can also be marked.
+The marking effects range from annealing marking to engraving and color change, depending on the material and parameter settings.